-The Mosaic Living-Learning Community provides programs for first-year students interested in learning about different cultures and lifestyles.
-As part of this program, faculty teach a diversity seminar in the Mosaic residence hall.
+The Social Justice Scholars: Citizenship and Service Living-Learning Community develops future leaders and global citizens who are committed to promoting social justice and equity in their personal and professional lives, engaging in public services, building bridges to other communities and educating others with their international perspective.
 The Center for American and World Cultures plans multicultural events for the entire campus and offers the for-credit course, Strength through Cultural Diversity (IDS 159).
 Other on-campus organizations focus on special career interests, such as the Minority Association of Pre-Health Students (MAPS).

 Many scholarship and internship opportunities are available to Miami students.
 One of the most exciting scholarships is the Undergraduate Summer Scholars (USS) program.
 If your proposal is funded, you can spend a summer working on a research or creative project with a faculty mentor.